piebro/vlc-mcp-server/README.md

     export DISPLAY=:0 # needed when running it remotely on a server vlc --extraintf=http --http-host=localhost --http-port=8081 --http-password=your_password
     ```
-3. Add the server to the MCP config file of your client.
+3. Add the server to the MCP config file of your client (like [signal-mcp-client](https://github.com/piebro/signal-mcp-client) or [awesome-mcp-clients](https://github.com/punkpeye/awesome-mcp-clients))
     ```json
     {
         "name": "vlc-mcp-server",